palaa159/Docs/Tutorials/022-Headband_Tutorial.md

 1. Connect one earclip electrode to the top D_G (driven ground) pin, as shown above.
 2. Connect the second earclip electrode to the top REF pin, as shown above.
 3. Connect the female terminations of the two flat snap electrodes and two spikey electrodes to top pins 1-4, shown above.
+4. Place the velcro headband between the clip end of a colored cable and a spikey electrode, making sure to align with the hole in the headband, then snap the spikey electrode into the clip
+5. Place the velcro headband between the flap snap electrode and the snap end of a colored cable, making sure to align with the hole in the headband, then snap the electrode into place.

 The order of pin connections in step 3 is up to user preference.